djsalvat/bash-course/Home.md

 #A bash course

-Navigate to the different folders and check the README files therein.
+Individual lessons can be found in the folders herein.

 In general, commands to be typed into the terminal are in fixed-width font.
-For example, you can do
+For example, if I want you to just yell, you do:
 ```bash
 echo "auuuuuuuuuuuuuuuuuuugh."
 ```
-if you just want to yell.

 ### Contents